 Notes

-To ensure data security in the production environment and prevent data failures caused by incorrect object dependencies, the system enters a maintenance state during object publishing.
-This prevents issues that can be caused by concurrent operations.
-After the publishing is complete, a system administrator or super administrator must manually stop the maintenance state.
-Other users can use the system normally only after the maintenance state is stopped.
+To ensure production data security and prevent failures from incorrect object dependencies, the system enters a maintenance state during object publishing to block concurrent operations.
+After publishing is complete, a system administrator or super administrator must manually exit the maintenance state before other users can resume normal operations.

 If an object in the deployment package has the same version as the corresponding object in the current environment, it does not need to be published.
 However, this object is still counted in the total number of objects on the overview page.